- Stay below pre-agreed mileage limit

 - Remember to service the car on time

-Looking to run a brand new car for the lowest monthly payment?
+Looking to run a brand new car for the most competitive monthly payment?
 Personal leasing could be for you with top car leasing deals letting you get behind the wheel of a desirable car with rock-bottom monthly costs.

 PCH personal leasing is effectively like long-term car rental – so you never own the car you’re running.
 As a result, it’s your responsibility to keep it in good condition.
 Fail to do this and you can expect to be stung with a big bill when you come to handing it back to the leasing company.